SolidOS/solidos/README.md

 - [Babel](https://babeljs.io/)
 - [Travis](https://travis-ci.org/)

 We keep track of stuff to do in Git issues of each repo.
-[Here](https://github.com/solid/solidos/issues) the link to the SolidOS open issues.
+[Here](https://github.com/solid/solidos/issues) is the link to the SolidOS open issues.
 But make sure to visit the underlying repos for specific issues (see: [SolidOS technical intro](#-SolidOS-technical-intro) for links).

 #### SolidOS first time setup of code